latcaa-ce-ntu/ce7-grp-2-capstone/README.md

 ## Project Objectives

-1. Create a simple Web App to show some tips information related to health.
+1. Build a health tips/information Web Application
-2. Containerize the Web App and dependencies using Docker.
-Store health content in AWS DynamoDB and retrieve it using AWS Lambda function.
+2. Containerize Web App using Docker.
+Store content in AWS DynamoDB and access via AWS Lambda.
-3. Build AWS infrastructure using Terraform
+3. Deploy AWS infrastructure using Terraform
-4. Implement CI/CD pipeline using Github Actions to build infrastructure, perform relevant tests on Terraform code/k8s files/Web App python code/Dockerfiles and automate deployment from testing to live environment.
+4. Implement CI/CD pipeline using Github Actions by building infrastructure, conduct tests on Terraform, k8s, Python code and Dockerfiles.
+Automate deployment from test to production
-5. Use AWS EKS as the container orchestration platform
+5. Deploy to AWS EKS for container orchestration

 ## Architecture Diagram